Brothel creeper: Teddy Boys

-Punk, Rock and later revivals
+Punk, rock and later revivals

-The brothel creeper regained popularity in the early 1970s when Malcolm McLaren sold them from his "Let it Rock" shop in London's King's Road.

-Then later in the early 1980s when NaNa's of Los Angeles manufactured and sold them from their shop in Santa Monica.
-Teddy Boys were the obvious customers, but the brothel creeper still proved to be popular among regular customers when McLaren and his partner Vivienne Westwood changed the shop to more rocker-oriented fashion.

-The shoe has since been adopted by subcultures such as indie, ska, punk, new wavers, psychobilly, greasers and goth, Japanese Visual Kei, and was worn by Bananarama, The Cure frontman Robert Smith and Saffron, singer of Republica.
+The shoe has since been adopted by subcultures such as indie, ska, punks, new wavers, psychobillys, greasers, goths and Japanese visual kei, and have been worn by Bananarama, the Cure frontman Robert Smith and Saffron, singer of Republica.

-Since 2011 popular artists such as Miley Cyrus, Carly Rae Jepsen and Yungblud have been seen wearing them.

 Puma Creepers by Rihanna

 In 2015, Puma and Rihanna launched a collaborative shoe line called the Puma Creeper, which won an award for Shoe of the Year in 2016.